THEME: #256 DOSA DEN

-Rice and lentil fermented batter is used to make dosa.
+Generally, rice and lentil fermented batter is used to make dosa.
 However, its common to find dosa made from other grains like wheat, millets, oats, semolina and lentils too.
-There are so many varieties and the number keeps on increasing.
-Dosa is usually served with a chutney and a lentil based curry called sambar (sambhar).
+Incidentally, there are so many varieties and the number keeps on increasing.
+Actually, dosa is usually served with a chutney and a lentil based curry called sambar (sambhar).
 One can opt for a masala dosa too which comes with a potato onion sabji or masala.

 Types of Dosa

 As I mentioned above there are so many varieties of dosa.

 Its made from a fermented rice and urad dal (split black gram), its served with chutney and sambar.

 Of course as the name suggests, this dosa is served with a potato onion sabji or masala, chutney and sambar.
 Poonam’s suggestion is to add a bit of chana dal when soaking the rice and dal.
 Check out her Masala Dosa recipe.

 Indeed, Rava dosa is an instant lacy variety which is made from a mixture of semolina, plain flour, yogurt and water.
 In addition grated coconut, chopped green chillis, cumin seeds and chopped cashew nut are added to the batter.
 Actually can be served plain or with masala.

 In contrast to the above, wheat flour is used instead of or added with rice to make Godhuma dosa.
 Also, a tempering of mustard seeds, cumin seeds, chopped curry leaves and green chillis is added to the batter before making dosa.

 Priya’s Godhumai dosa is what I really want to try next for Sunday brunch.
 Easy to make and filling.

 Like the sad dosa, the fermented batter is made from rice and urad dal.
 However, the difference comes in that while preparing the dosa a red garlic chutney is smeared over the it.
 Its served plain or with masala.